-You need to have the license code 112 installed to be able to use the split audio functionality.
+The Split audio mode feature requires the license code 112 being installed, and is therefore only available on XT3 and XT2+ chassis.
 For more information on the required license key, contact the Support or Sales team.

 Default Transition Duration with Split Audio